microsoft/MicrosoftCloud/samples/acs-to-teams-meeting/README.md

 ## Setup Steps

 To get the solution running you'll need to run the front-end and back-end solutions.
-You can alternatively go through our [hands-on tutorial](https://microsoft.github.io/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting) as well which will provide many more details.
+You can alternatively go through our [hands-on tutorial](https://microsoft.github.io/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting) as well which will provide step-by-step instructions.

-1. You'll need to create an **Azure Communication Services** resource using the [Azure Portal](https://portal.azure.com).
-Visit https://learn.microsoft.com/azure/communication-services/quickstarts/create-communication-resource for instructions.

 1. Follow the steps in the `acs-to-teams-meeting/server/[your-chosen-language]` readme (for example the `acs-to-teams-meeting/server/typescript`) to register an Azure Active Directory application and start the Azure Function.

+1. Open the `acs-to-teams-meeting/client/react` folder in a terminal window.

 1. Add the following environment variables by opening a command window and running the following commands.
 Choose the `Bash` or `Powershell` option based on your local setup.